This article originally appeared on VICE UK.

 VICE: You say the book isn't a reaction to Russell Brand, but why did you write it?

 Rick Edwards: I did a TED talk about getting young people voting and spoke to quite a lot of young people over the course of researching that.
-I realised that one of the big problems was a lack of simple, clear information.
+I realized that one of the big problems was a lack of simple, clear information.
 They all wanted it, but didn't know where to find it.
-So I said, "Maybe I'll try and write it down".
+So I said, "Maybe I'll try and write it down."
 And I did.
 I do touch upon what Russell's been doing and I think he's had a really positive effect on the political conversation.

 But he refuses to vote, and you disagree with that.